-The following are answers to some frequently asked questions about the conversion of Marshall & Ilsley Corporation (M&I) common shares in connection with the merger (the Merger) of M&I with an indirect wholly-owned subsidiary of Bank of Montreal (BMO).
-The information presented is qualified by (i) the Agreement and Plan of Merger, dated as of December 17, 2010, between BMO and M&I (the Merger Agreement), and (ii) the Proxy Statement/Prospectus dated April 12, 2011 and delivered to M&I shareholders in connection with the May 17, 2011 special meeting of shareholders of M&I at which the Merger was approved by the M&I shareholders.
+The following are answers to some frequently asked questions about the surrender of Marshall & Ilsley Corporation (M&I) common shares in connection with the merger (the Merger) of M&I with an indirect wholly-owned subsidiary of Bank of Montreal (BMO).
+The information presented is qualified by (i) the Agreement and Plan of Merger dated as of December 17, 2010, between BMO and M&I (the Merger Agreement), (ii) the Proxy Statement/Prospectus dated April 12, 2011 and delivered to M&I shareholders in connection with the May 17, 2011 special meeting of shareholders of M&I at which the Merger was approved by the M&I shareholders, and (iii) the enclosed Letter of Transmittal.
 A copy of the Merger Agreement was included as Appendix A to the Proxy Statement/Prospectus.
 You are urged to read these materials carefully.